 Somewhere in our heads, a constant mental narrative tells us where we are, if we’re upside down, where our physical self stops and where the surrounding world begins.
 Body awareness, also called the body schema or corporeal awareness, is essential for a host of functions that don’t get much attention — everything from knowing we’re laying down to recognizing our 10-year-old selves in a photograph.
-“Brains like that stability because it would be very confusing to go through life otherwise,” explains Dr. Perminder Sachdev, neuropsychiatrist and author of “The Yipping Tiger and and Other Tales from the Neuropsychiatric Clinic.”
+“Brains like that stability because it would be very confusing to go through life otherwise,” explains Dr. Perminder Sachdev, neuropsychiatrist and author of “The Yipping Tiger and Other Tales from the Neuropsychiatric Clinic.”

 According to recent studies, it’s something we might be born with.
-Maria Laura Filippetti, of the University of London’s Centre for Brain and Cognitive Development, showed rudimentary body awareness in babies by stroking their cheeks with soft brushes.
+Dr. Maria Laura Filippetti, of the University of London’s Centre for Brain and Cognitive Development, showed rudimentary body awareness in babies by stroking their cheeks with soft brushes.
 When her tiny subjects saw videos of babies’ faces being stroked with similar brushes, they took more notice.
 The researcher’s conclusion was that the babies understood how the experience in the video was the same as their own.

 As we grow, our corporeal awareness becomes stronger and more adaptable.
-Interestingly, back in 1997, Giovanni Berlucchi and Salvatore Aglioti, neurologists at the University of Verona, published a paper called “The Body in the Brain: Neural Bases of Corporeal Awareness.”
+Interestingly, Drs.
+Giovanni Berlucchi and Salvatore Aglioti, neurologists at the University of Verona, published a paper called “The Body in the Brain: Neural Bases of Corporeal Awareness.”
 In it, they stated that “The body schema can be extended to include noncorporeal objects that bear a systematic relation to the body itself, such as clothes, ornaments, and tools.”

 Assuming we’re healthy, our physical experience may make our body awareness feel unshakable, but it’s actually very fluid.
 For one thing, it’s been discovered that stimulation of certain facial areas can evoke phantom limb sensations, and the location that elicits them can change over time.
 Body awareness, as it turns out, is a complicated process with a lot of moving parts.

-Psychological and/or physical damage, such as a stroke or limb loss, can drastically affect our body schema.
+Psychological or physical damage, such as a stroke or limb loss, can drastically affect our body schema.
 “The brain’s malleable,” says Sachdev.
 “With certain illusions of visual input, you can trick the body to feel differently.
 That’s because of the plasticity of the brain.”
 Even those born with missing limbs can suffer from phantom limb syndrome, suggesting that there’s a “genetic aspect to body concept,” Sachdev says.
 Berlucchi and Aglioti’s paper reports on experiments that use electrical stimulation on a brain region called the insula, which cause “illusions of changes in body position and feelings of being outside one’s body.”
-Some of the illusions Sachdev refers to include groundbreaking work by neuroscientist Vilayanur S. Ramachandran of UC San Diego.
+Some of the illusions Sachdev refers to include groundbreaking work by Dr. Vilayanur S. Ramachandran of UC San Diego.

 In an experiment, a subject sitting at a table had one arm enclosed in a box with a mirror attached on the side, meaning it reflected what the other arm was doing.
 The mirror-and-box system tricked the brain into thinking there was actually a limb there when there really wasn’t.
 Such studies have even been successfully used to cure phantom limb syndrome in some of Ramachandran’s patients.
 Furthermore, researchers at Sweden’s Karolinska Institutet created phantom limb sensations in subjects who had all of their limbs intact, in effect giving them imaginary supernumerary parts.